SCantergiani/Google-Fiber-BI/README.md

 # Google-Fiber-BI

 The Google Fiber case study  is a capstone project for Google Business Intelligence Professional Course that will go through each step of the BI Process.
+Google Fiber, provides people and businesses with fiber optic internet.
+The Fiber customer service uses business intelligence to monitor and improve customer satisfaction, and team has asked to design a dashboard using fictional data for this purpose.

 ### Table of Contents